iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

 }
 {% endhighlight %}

-I added some log above it and witneessed that this definition is called after the counterpart in ui-tinymce.
+I added some log above it and witnessed that this definition is called after the counterpart in ui-tinymce.
 I then switched to rc2, verified the result is on the contrary.

 It's now clear that the root cause of the issue is that the link function in ui-tinymce is called earlier in rc3.
 There must be more than one directive defined on the element, the order of the link function is controlled by the priority property.